Quack Pack

-Quack Pack is an American animated sitcom produced by Walt Disney Television Animation, featuring Donald Duck and his nephews.
-The show debuted on September 3, 1996, as a part of the "Disney Afternoon" programming block, following the success of Goof Troop.
-The series ran for one season with 39 episodes.
+Quack Pack is an American animated sitcom produced by Walt Disney Television Animation, featuring Donald Duck and his nephews Huey, Dewey, and Louie.
+The show debuted on September 3, 1996, as a part of the "Disney Afternoon" programming block, following the success of Goof Troop, and ran for one season with 39 episodes.

 Plot

-The show centers around Donald and adolescent versions of his nephews Huey, Dewey, and Louie.
-Donald works as a cameraman alongside Daisy, who is a reporter.
-The group travel around the world looking for a big scoop.
+The show centers around Donald Duck, who works as a cameraman alongside his girlfriend Daisy, a reporter for the TV show What In the World.
+The pair travels around the world with his now-adolescent nephews Huey, Dewey, and Louie, looking for noteworthy news stories.

-Huey, Dewey and Louie have more distinctive personalities than when they had been presented as younger.
-They usually resort to extreme and strange measures to avoid getting into trouble with their uncle and to achieve their ambitions.
-They usually do this by tricking Donald, or whoever else they wish to manipulate, but they usually feel guilty about it.
-Huey, Dewey and Louie share similar passions such as listening to rock music, getting revenge on those who anger them, impressing girls, getting money, pulling pranks, playing games and reading comics.
-They also share a profound knowledge of cars and mechanics.
+Huey, Dewey, and Louie have more distinct personalities than their younger selves had.
+They usually resort to extreme measures to achieve their ambitions without being punished by their uncle, often by tricking him only to feel guilty about it afterwards.
+The brothers share similar passions such as listening to rock music, getting revenge on those who anger them, impressing girls, getting money, pulling pranks, playing games and reading comics, as well as a profound knowledge of cars and mechanics.